-Three officers injured in Tennessee prison incident
+Officers injured in incidents at two US prisons

 The facility was on lockdown Sunday night while authorities investigated the incident, officials said.

-The Turney complex houses 1,500 mostly medium-security inmates.
+The Turney complex houses 1,500 inmates, most of them in medium-security custody.

 The inmates involved in the disturbance will be moved to a maximum-security facility, officials said.